nielsbaloe/vertxui/README.md

 * communicate in 100% the same POJO's at client- and serverside through ajax/websockets/sockjs/eventbus.
 * forget about JavaScript/TypeScript or a tool like ReactJS, but declarate view-on-models by using Java lambdas and streams.
 * no IDE tooling required, the java to javascript translation happens run-time.
-* during development: automatic browser reloading of generated javascript, resources (.css/.jpg/etc) and state
+* during development: automatic runtime browser reloading of generated javascript, resources (.css/.jpg/etc) and state
 * Fluent HTML has a sophisticated virtual DOM behind the scenes (a la ReactJS), only visually updating what has changed.
 * painless nodejs-less websockets/sockjs/eventbus at server and browsers in the same language.
-* speeeeedy junit testing of Fluent HTML objects by testing against virtual DOM, and mixed-languages headless browser testing.
+* fast junit testing of Fluent views against virtual DOM, and mixed-languages headless browser tests with full stacktraces.

 Serverside [Vert.X](http://vertx.io/) adds:
 * probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver